Email Signatures

 Logos and Graphics

-Do not include a UND logo or insert other images or graphics, like pictures in an email signature or as backgrounds for an entire message.
+- Do not include a UND logo or insert other images or graphics, like pictures in an email signature or as backgrounds for an entire message.

-Images and graphics are commonly blocked for security reasons, add size to your email messages, do not display correctly in all email systems, and are often included as attachments (which people may be hesitant to open).
+- Images and graphics are commonly blocked for security reasons, add size to your email messages, do not display correctly in all email systems, and are often included as attachments (which people may be hesitant to open).

-Due to these issues, it's best practice to keep signatures in text format.
+- Due to these issues, it's best practice to keep signatures in text format.
 Therefore, the University should be identified by writing out "University of North Dakota" instead of using the logotype.

 Reply Message Signature

-Reply email signatures can be automated in Microsoft Outlook.
+Reply email signatures can be automated in Outlook.
 A simplified reply signature can be developed following the original signature format, but reducing content to the following required information:

 - Name